aerleon/aerleon/docs/reference/cli.md

 options:
-  -h, --help            show this help message and exit -p POL, --policy-file POL
+  -h, --help            show this help message and exit -p POL, --policy-file POL, --policy_file POL
                         The policy file to examine.
-  --definitions-directory DEFINITIONS_DIRECTORY
+  --definitions-directory DEFINITIONS_DIRECTORY, --definitions_directory DEFINITIONS_DIRECTORY
                         The directory where network and service definition files can be found.
-  --base-directory BASE_DIRECTORY
+  --base-directory BASE_DIRECTORY, --base_directory BASE_DIRECTORY
                         The base directory to use when resolving policy include paths.
-  --config-file CONFIG_FILE
+  --config-file CONFIG_FILE, --config_file CONFIG_FILE
                         Change the location searched for the configuration YAML file.
   -d DESTINATION_IP, --destination DESTINATION_IP
                         Destination IP.